 The Schedule K-1 tax form is issued annually by the Internal Revenue Service (IRS) to partners and shareholders of certain businesses.
 It reports each partner’s share of earnings, losses, deductions and credits used to file business and personal tax returns.

-The form affects owners of pass-through business entities, including partnerships, S-corps and LLCs.
-Learning how to file a Schedule K-1 tax form can turn a complicated process into an easy one, putting your focus back on your small business.
+The form affects owners of pass-through business entities, including partnerships, S corporations and LLCs.
+Let’s go through what is a Schedule K-1 and how to file a Schedule K-1 tax form so you’ll feel confident tackling your tax forms this year.

-Any owner or shareholder of a business entity that is considered a “pass-through” entity for tax purposes must receive and file the form.
-These companies have the tax burden placed on the owners – and not the company itself.
+Any owner or shareholder of a business entity that is considered a “pass-through” entity for tax purposes must receive and file a Schedule K-1 form.
+These companies have the tax burden placed on the owners and not the company itself.

 Schedule K-1 form distribution for pass-through entities:

 - S corps

 - LLCs that choose to be taxed as partnerships

 In general and limited liability partnerships, business owners pay taxes on the business’s income.
 Each will pay taxes based on their share of the burden.
 For example: